 Status: 4/28/2023-Failed Deadline pursuant to Rule 61(a)(2).
-(Last location was L. GOV. on 3/23/2023) (May be acted upon Jan 2024)
+(Last location was L. GOV. on 3/23/2023)

 Desk 2 year Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrollod Votood Chaptered 1st House 2nd House Conc.
-Enroneu veloeu Chaptereu
+Enrolled Votood Chaptered 1st House 2nd House Conc.
+Lillolled vetoeu Chaptered

 Summary: The Ralph M. Brown Act, requires, with specified exceptions, that all meetings of a legislative body be open and public, and that all persons be permitted to attend unless a closed session is authorized.
-The act generally requires for teleconferencing that the legislative body of a local agency that elects to use teleconferencing post agendas at all teleconference locations, identify each teleconference location in the notice and agenda of the meeting or proceeding, and have each teleconference, at least a quorum of the members of the legislative body participate from locations within the boundaries of the territory over which the local agency exercises jurisdiction.
-This bill, with respect to those general provisions on teleconferencing, would require a legislative body electing to use teleconference locations.
-The bill would remove the requirements for the legislative body of the local agency to identify each teleconference location in the notice and agendas at a singular designated physical meeting location, as defined, rather than at all teleconference locations.
-The bill would remove the requirements for the legislative body of the local agency to identify each teleconference location in the notice and agenda, that each teleconference locations within the boundaries of the local agency to identify each teleconference location in the notice and agenda, that each teleconference locations within the boundaries of the territory over which the local agency exercises jurisdiction.
+The act generally requires for teleconferencing that the legislative body of a local agency that elects to use teleconferencing post agendas at all teleconference locations, identify each teleconference location in the notice and agenda of the meeting or proceeding, and have each teleconference location be accessible to the public.
+Current law also requires that, during the teleconference, at least a quorum of the members of the legislative body participate from locations within the boundaries of the territory over which the local agency exercises jurisdiction.
+This bill, with respect to those general provisions on teleconferencing, would require a legislative body electing to use teleconferencing to instead post agendas at a singular designated physical meeting location, as defined, rather than at all teleconference locations.
+The bill would remove the requirements for the legislative body of the local agency to identify each teleconference location in the notice and agenda, that each teleconference location be accessible to the public, and that at least a quorum of the members participate from locations within the boundaries of the territory over which the local agency exercises jurisdiction.